emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/workspaces-migration-guide.md

 ## Initialization and Deploying Contracts

-Unlike Axion Simulator, `workspaces-rs` uses an actual Axion node and makes all calls through it.
+Unlike Fermi Simulator, `workspaces-rs` uses an actual Fermi node and makes all calls through it.
 First, you need to decide which network you want your tests to be run on:

-- `sandbox` - perfect choice if you are just interested in local development and testing; `workspaces-rs` will instantiate a [sandbox](https://github.com/near/sandbox) instance on your local machine which will run an isolated Axion node.
+- `sandbox` - perfect choice if you are just interested in local development and testing; `workspaces-rs` will instantiate a [sandbox](https://github.com/near/sandbox) instance on your local machine which will run an isolated Fermi node.
 - `testnet` - an environment much closer to the real world; you can test integrations with other deployed contracts on testnet without bearing any financial risk.
 - `mainnet` - a network with reduced amount of features due to how dangerous it can be to do transactions there, but can still be useful for automating deployments and pulling deployed contracts.

-In this guide we will be focusing on `sandbox` since it covers the same use cases Axion Simulator did.
+In this guide we will be focusing on `sandbox` since it covers the same use cases Fermi Simulator did.
 But of course feel free to explore whether other networks can be of potential use to you when writing new tests/workflows.

 One of the ways to initialize simulator and deploy a contract is shown below (the other way is through `deploy!` macro which we will look at in the next section):